Order Management System Development

 If the system works through a browser over the Internet, then it is available almost everywhere and always.
 This gives you the ability to be physically located anywhere and maintain operational communication with the entire business system.

 How flexible can you manage notifications?
 Where can they come?
 Is it possible to remove unnecessary notifications?
-All these are very important questions, because with a very large flow of unnecessary notifications, you simply stop responding to them.
+All these are crucial questions because, with a huge flow of unnecessary notifications, you stop responding to them.

 Access levels in the system